stevecrow74/ESP32-DEV-Internet-radio/README.md

 ## 1. Overview
-ESP32 Smart Radio V2 is a Wi-Fi internet radio with a TFT display, rotary encoder controls, audio streaming, and a built-in browser-based Web UI for management.
+ESP32 Smart Radio V2 is a Wi-Fi internet radio with a TFT display, rotary encoder controls (touch pads), audio streaming, and a built-in browser-based Web UI for management.

 Main features:
 - Internet radio streaming